Attila (metalcore band)

 Attila is an American metalcore band from Atlanta, Georgia, founded in 2005.
-Known for their rap and nu metal influences, they have released eight full-length albums since their inception.
+Known for their rap and nu metal influences, they have released nine full-length albums since their inception, with a tenth album to be released in 2026.

 Though their original formation was in 2005, the band did not start touring full-time until around 2010.
 Their most successful album, About That Life, was produced by Joey Sturgis, released in June 2013, and debuted on the Billboard 200 chart at number 22.
 Attila has toured across the United States with bands such as Hed PE, Arsonists Get All the Girls, See You Next Tuesday, Insane Clown Posse, Emmure, Chelsea Grin, The Agonist, Oceano, Falling in Reverse, and Metro Station.